 Our vision at Go Chatter is to serve churches with helpful video content.
 We know that what church looks like has changed a lot in the last year, and many services have moved online.
 Here’s a helpful guide to what you’re allowed to do with the video content that can be downloaded for free, and the content that can be made and bought from us.
 You’ll find some FAQs at the end.

 If we’ve missed something, please feel free to email: email@example.com

 Content videos refer to videos that can be downloaded from www.gochattervideos.com, which aren’t music videos.

 You are welcome to use the videos from this site, whether paid or free, in your:

 For online services, the content video should be part of a complete church service which must be at least 20 minutes long.

 Please do not upload the video by itself to your own YouTube Channel, Facebook page or group, or elsewhere on the internet.

 Please do not upload a music lyric video by itself to your own YouTube Channel, Facebook page or group, or elsewhere on the internet.

-If you have a situation that falls outside of these boundaries please just get in touch with us to ask: firstname.lastname@example.org
+If you have a situation that falls outside these boundaries, please get in touch: firstname.lastname@example.org